aprove-developers/LoAT/README.md

 ## Paper

-The technique behind LoAT is described in the following paper: coming soon.
+The technique behind LoAT is described in [this](http://aprove.informatik.rwth-aachen.de/eval/integerLower/compl-paper.pdf) paper.

 ## Website